JOELJOSEPHCHALAKUDY/node-async-driver/README.md

 Function                       Alias        Description

-version                        -v           To check the version of the customer-cli driver-cli send <param_name>   s            To read current value  for a parameter from
+version                        -v           To check the version of the driver-cli driver-cli send <param_name>   s            To read current value  for a parameter from
                                             device  eg : weight-value , temperature , battery-level
 driver-cli restart             rs           To initate device retart